thatrandomperson5/replit-multi/README.md

 Fix should be to replace all `multi` in commands with `multi.bin`
 ### Multi not found error:
-Run setuptools again depending on how you installed multi.
+Run setuptools.sh again depending on how you installed multi.